stijndebeer/NNCV_0941451/Final assignment/README.md

-# Final assignment: Cityscape Challenge
+# Final Assignment: Cityscape Challenge

 Welcome to the **Cityscape Challenge**, the final project for this course!